She wasn’t what you would call beautiful. She was just a red-haired

 He opened his eyes and stared at me.

-to put in the TV sets and everything.
+come to put in the TV sets and everything.
 Like we talked about.
-He wants

 He blinked, just once, staring at me.
 Those blue